Stock market today: Wall Street drifts ahead of reports on inflation and big retailers' profits

 NEW YORK (AP) — Wall Street is drifting Monday to start a week that could bring more action to financial markets, with several big reports on the calendar.

-The S&P 500 was 0.2% lower in midday trading.
-The Dow Jones Industrial Average was virtually unchanged, as of 11 a.m.
-Eastern time, and the Nasdaq composite was 0.3% lower.
+The S&P 500 was mostly unchanged in afternoon trading.
+The Dow Jones Industrial Average rose 77 points, or 0.2%, as of 12:33 p.m.
+Eastern time, and the Nasdaq composite was 0.2% lower.

 The market is coming off a week with relatively few data reports to give hints on Wall Street’s central questions: When will the Federal Reserve halt its hikes to interest rates and begin cutting them, and can the economy stay as resilient as it has?
 But this upcoming week will offer more, including the latest monthly update on inflation and earnings reports from some of the nation’s biggest retailers.

-Tyson Foods’ results also topped expectations for adjusted earnings, but its stock was basically flat after it warned of potentially more challenging times ahead.
+Tyson Foods’ results also topped expectations for adjusted earnings, but its stock fell 2.3% after it warned of potentially more challenging times ahead.

 Tyson said its beef division could lose money this upcoming fiscal year and its pork unit could roughly break even.
 It expects overall revenue, including chicken sales, to be roughly flat this upcoming fiscal year.